near/nearup/README.md

 	To check logs call: docker logs --follow nearcore
 	```
 	Nearup will ask your `account ID`, but you can leave it empty by now.
 If you have already a wallet on https://wallet.betanet.nearprotocol.com, feel free to use your existing account ID - for future use as a validator.

-9. Check how's your node is doing: `docker logs --follow nearcore`
+9. Check if your node is running correctly: `docker logs --follow nearcore`
 	```
 	Nearkats-MacBook-Pro:.nearup nearkat$ docker logs --follow nearcore
 	Telemetry: https://explorer.nearprotocol.com/api/nodes